yeppog/tp/docs/UserGuide.md

 - Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-- Parameters must be provided exactly
+- Parameters must be provided exactly.

-    - If a parameter is expected only once in the command.
+    - Each parameter is expected only once in the command.
 If you specified it multiple times, an error message will be shown.

     - If an extraneous parameter is specified, an error message will be shown.